AC Voltage measurement using PIC16F877A microcontroller

 How to measure ac voltage using microcontroller

-Diagram below shows simlation results of ac voltage measurement project.
-LCD displays 220 volt AC which is measured with the help of microcontroller and necessary components connected with the microcontroller and potentioal transformer.
+The diagram below shows the simulation results of an AC voltage measurement project.
+The LCD displays a reading of 220 volts AC, which is measured using a microcontroller and the necessary components connected to it, including a potential transformer.

 How to measure ac voltage using pic microcontroller